Target of Opportunity Policies

 The proponent sends a request to Director's Discretionary Time Committee (DDTC) following the instructions in the DDT Proposal Page.
 The Director General transmits the decision to the Observatory for execution.
 For urgent observations, a decision can be taken in about 48h; an emergency procedure exists for extremely urgent observations.

 OPC ToOs are approved by the Director General, following the recommendations of OPC, together with all the other proposals.

-In both DDT and OPC ToOs should go through a full Phase II in order to prepare the observations as a set of Observation Blocks (OBs) and README instruction file, following the User Support Department ToO procedures (http://www.eso.org/sci/observing/phase2/SMSpecial/TOOObservation.html).
-USD receives, reviews and checks OBs into the repository.
+In both DDT and OPC ToOs, the user goes through a full Phase II in order to prepare the observations as a set of Observation Blocks (OBs) and README instruction file, following the User Support Department ToO procedures (http://www.eso.org/sci/observing/phase2/SMSpecial/TOOObservation.html).
+USD receives, reviews and checks the OBs.
 In the case of OPC ToOs, the coordinates and exposure times of ToO observations are not known.
-Nevertheless, it is very important that OBs are submitted.
-The coordinates are left blank.
-However, the instrument configurations and modes have to be fully defined.
+Generic OBs have to be submitted that define the instrument configuration (coordinates are left blank).

-In the case of an extremely urgent DDT ToO, the La Silla and Paranal SciOps Departments can give some assistance to the PI by preparing the OBs directly on-line at the telescope.
-This should be an exception.
-The PI must communicate as much as possible of the following information, and must be available for questions before and during the observations.
+In the case of an extremely urgent DDT ToO, the La Silla and Paranal SciOps Departments can give some assistance to the PI in preparing the OBs.
+The PI must prepare the OBs with finding charts with p2demo and use the option 'export OB to OBX'.
+The downloaded folder has to be send to email@example.com.
+The PI must communicate as much as possible the observing strategy and constraints not specified in the OBs, and must be available for questions before and during the observations.